-Maxine Waters’s side eye as Jerry Nadler reads 2 articles of impeachment says it all
+Maxine Waters’s side-eye as Jerry Nadler reads 2 articles of impeachment says it all

 The Democrats dropped the hammer this morning on President Trump, announcing two articles of impeachment for abuse of power and obstruction of Congress.
-The mood was best expressed by Maxine Waters’s glorious side eye:
+The mood was best expressed by Maxine Waters’s glorious side-eye:

 House Judiciary Committee chair Jerry Nadler explained the charges: President Trump solicited Ukraine to announce an investigation into rival Joe Biden, which Democrats say is an abuse of power.
 The president’s ensuing efforts to hide those actions obstructed Congress, said Nadler.
 Both House Speaker Nancy Pelosi and Nadler framed their actions as safeguarding the Constitution.
 “Unlike President Trump, we understand that our duty first and foremost is to protect the Constitution and to protect the American people.
 That is why we must take this solemn step today,” said Nadler.